 To be still more concrete, "cars for clunkers" programs in countries with very low household saving rates are not optimal.
 Nor are attempts to hold down exchange rates by countries with huge external trade surpluses.
-Nor are wage subsidies to support part-time work, if jobs in the industries being supported (cars, construction, banking services, etc.) will never fully recover.
-However desirable in terms of near-term effects, adopting a multi-period perspective implies that countries should exit from such policies sooner rather than later.
+Nor are wage subsidies to support part time work, if jobs in the industries being supported (cars, construction, banking services etc.) will never fully recover.
+If felt necessary in the near term, a multiperiod perspective implies that countries should exit from such policies sooner rather than later.